FanisBatis/MPS_Project/README.md

 Python programming language was used.

-Starting the project, we select an mps file from directore.
+Starting the project, we select an mps file from directory.

-As a result, i get a .txt file with result which is downloaded in path directory.
+As a result, i get a .txt file which is downloaded in path directory.

 Project is only for educational purpose.